askfrsltn/skills_profile_dashboard/README.md

     - Thoeoretical elements on the final dashboard should also be alternatively grouped by 3 alternative criterea - "Developer Languages", "Frameworks/Liibraries" and "Developer tools"with appropriate grpahical representation.

 - **Functionally**:
-    - Functionality of the apliaction has 4 goals - 1) Explain to user the process and the scoring logic; 2) Suggest to a user the accurate scoring choices for Project and Theoretical elements 3) Visualise the progress and the intermediate result during the scoring, and 4) Build 2 pages dashboard.
+    - Functionality of the apliaction has 4 goals - 1) Explain to a user the process and the scoring logic; 2) Suggest to a user the accurate scoring choices for Project and Theoretical elements 3) Visualise the scoring progress and scoring result during the scoring, and 4) Build 2 pages of individually customised dashboard.
-    - EXPLANATION: an app should have simple Clear Explanation what the application does, scoring process, the 2 page dashboard example and scoring logic for Project and Theory elements
+    - EXPLANATION: an app should have simple Explanation section about what the application is, what it does does, how it works.
+It should have a dashboard example and scoring choices description for Project and Theory elements
-    - INPUTS: an app needs to personalise dashbard therefore there should be a login page with 3 fields  - login, Full Name and an email.
+    - INPUTS: an app needs to personalise dashbard therefore there should be a login page with 3 fields  - login, Full Name for dahsboard heading and an email.
 That will help to store the information into local storage
     - INPUTS: an app needs to provide simple 3-choice scoring functionaliy that can be  learnt intuitively and correctly applied during scoring process.
+Interactive scorecards should be used for interactive input.
-    - OUTPUT: Visual Representation of Theory and Projects overall score should be updated after each scoring choice
+    - OUTPUT: Visual Representation of Theory and Projects overall score should be updated after each scoring choice.
+Donut chart will be the best choice for visualisation.
-    - OUTPUT: Visual Representation of Asessment/Scoring Progress needs to be updated after each scoring choice
+    - OUTPUT: Visual Representation of Asessment/Scoring Progress needs to be updated after each scoring choice in a form of vertical bar for Projects, Overall Theory progress and each module within theory section
-    - OUTPUT: Each Scorecard to make a choice needs to have interactive user functionality to demonstrate available scoring choices and indicate the status of scoring on each of the scorecards (Yes/No), so that user is able to immidiately see whether project or theory element is scored or not
+    - OUTPUT: Each Scorecard needs to have interactive user functionality to demonstrate available scoring choices and indicate the status of scoring on each of the scorecards (Yes/No) after the choice has been made, so that user is able to immidiately see whether project or theory element is scored or not.

 #### 1.5 Structure Plain
-- The application is focused on functionality, therefore its interactivity has a single purpose of helping user to achieve the goal without obsessive decoration
+- The application is focused on functionality, therefore its interactivity has a single purpose of helping user to achieve the goal without destracting decorations.

+- **User Interaction**

     - Defines how user interact with the product, how system behave when user interact, how it’s organized, prioritized, and how much of it.
 Structure is split into two components, **Interaction Design** & **Information Architecture**.

-**Interaction Design**
-- there are 3 ways that the user interscts with application: reading information, field inputs, mouse clicks
+    - **Interaction Design** - there are 3 ways that the user interscts with application: reading information, field inputs, mouse clicks
-- **Reading**: First page will have 2 buttons - "learn more" and "login", learn more button helps the user to open a subpage that describes what s/he needs to do to builda a dashboard., Going through the scoring process, the user will constantly read throguh the comments that help hime to make a scoring choice, understand where  in the scoring process s/he is and how much more he needs to do to finish the process.
+        - **Reading**: First/Landing page will have 2 buttons - "learn more" and "login", learn more button helps the user to open a subpage that describes what s/he needs to do to builda a dashboard., Going through the scoring process, the user will constantly read throguh the comments that help hime to make a scoring choice, understand where  in the scoring process s/he is and how much more he needs to do to finish the process.
         - **Field Inputs**: The user needs to eneter a 3 field inputs to start the scoring process and go from landing page to the scoring page.
 One of the inputs - Full Name is critical because it will be used on the dashboard page.
         - **Mouse click**: The user needs to make a prdefined choice for each of the project or scoring element.
 That means that the user will not have a space for error.
 All the choices then automatically calculated by JavaScript codes.

-**Information Architecture**
+- **Information Architecture**
-The content will be grouped by 3 pages - Explanation, Scoring Input and The Result preview.
-Explanation and Scoring Inputs will have subsections:
+The content will be grouped by 3 pages - **Explanation**, **Scoring Input** and **Dashboard**.

-- **Explanation** the page where the user landed after s/he inputs an url.
-It has 2 subsections, one of the is hidden.
+    - **Explanation** - the page where the user landed after s/he inputs an url.
+It will have 2 subsections, one of them is hidden while another is visible.

-- **Scorepage** will  devided into **Summary**, **Project Scoring** and **Theory Scoring** sections, only one of them will be visible to a user:
+    - **Scorepage** will be devided into **Summary**, **Project Scoring** and **Theory Scoring** sections, only one of them will be visible to a user:
-    - **Scoring Summary** will show projects and theory donut charts, scoring progress of each section and 2 buttons directing the user to Project Scoring or Theory scoring subsection.
+        - **Scoring Summary** will show projects and theory donut charts, scoring progress of each section scoring and 2 buttons directing the user to *Project Scoring* or *Theory scoring* subsection.
-    - **Project Scoring** subsection will be identical to **Theory Scoring**
+        - **Project Scoring** and **Theory Scoring** will be idetnical, also visible one at a time.
+Each page will be devided into 2 sections: Visual showing scoring progress and Scoring Result and scorecards themselves.
+For example Project Scoring page will have 4 interactive projects scorecards on one side and on the other side it will have Title, Scoring progress e.g. "3 of 4") and a donut chart with circle showing average percantage score calculated based on scorecard choices.
+Theory scoring page will be more complex because it will have 87 elements grouped into 9 modules.
+Modules score and progress will be visible and calculated automatically based on elements scorecard choices.
+Modules scorecards will be intercative and will respond to click, when the clicked the module will slide down uncovering 8-17 elements scorecards for the module.
+Scorecards will resond to user click in the same manner as projects scorecards.
+All the scorecards will be double sided - on one side they wil have tile and a chosen score (or % sign if not scored yet), on reverse side (openned by click) the scorecard will have score choices and brief legend for each scorechoice (see [wireframes file]("assets/library/wireframes.pdf")).
+    - **Dashboard** - in fact will be a preview page of the scoring result a summary of projects and theory scoring grouped into projects, theory modules, Languages, Frameworks and Developer tools (see detailed table in the [GoogleSheets file](https://docs.google.com/spreadsheets/d/1SpufglcNxwii_YfiRx_VtilaV6URxorlfLOkcrcpS8o/edit?usp=sharing)
+    - It is important to mention certain features that will help to avoid confusion when facing some user interaction scenario:
+        - The user needs to clearly understand

 - **Good Interaction design**
     - helps people to accomplish their goals.
-    - effectively communicates interactivity and functionality(what user can do).
+    - effectively communicates interactivity and functionality(what user can do)
     - informs user about state changes(file has been saved, or any feedback), while they interact.
     - prevents user error or mistakes, like the system asks user to confirm potentially harmful action(i.e. deletion).
 **Good Information Architecture**